[QODBC-Desktop] How to use QODBC with ColdFusion

 ColdFusion Data Source Setup Instructions

 Run the ColdFusion Administrator.
-Under DATA & SERVICES choose Data Sources.
-Use "QBs" as the Data Source name if you want to match the DisplaySQL.cfm sample script below.
+Under DATA & SERVICES, choose Data Sources.
+Use "QBs" as the Data Source name to match the DisplaySQL.cfm sample script below.
 The Driver is ODBC Socket.
 Press the Add button.

-Under ODBC DSN choose a QuickBooks DSN.
+Under ODBC DSN, choose a QuickBooks DSN.
 QuickBooks Data is a DSN that is created by the QODBC installation.
-Username should be set to Admin.
+The username should be set to Admin.
 You can put any notes you want in the description field.

 Make sure the Limit Connections and Maintain Connections are unchecked.
-You can remove the check boxes on Create, Drop, Alter, Grant and Revoke.
-Add check boxes for Select, Insert, Update, Delete and Stored Procedures.
+You can remove the Create, Drop, Alter, Grant and Revoke checkboxes.
+Add checkboxes for Select, Insert, Update, Delete, and Stored Procedures.

-Press Submit and your QODBC Data Source should show on the list of Data Sources.
+Press Submit and your QODBC Data Source should appear on the Data Sources list.